derekpeterson-plutus/derekpeterson-plutus/README.md

 - 👀 I’m interested in ML, AI and Everything Tech.
 - 🌱 I’m currently learning JS, Python and a whole bunch of other computer languages.
 - 💞️ I’m looking to collaborate with other Software Engineers on GitHub.
-- 📫 How to reach me: Not right now!
-Busy learning.
+- 📫 How to reach me: plutus.derekpeterson@gmail.com

 <!---
 derekpeterson-plutus/derekpeterson-plutus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.